kylebeckgit/plus3-doremidi-guide/index.md

 Smooth, continuous values with no stepping or interference.

 # PEDAL 2 (Switch) — Momentary Button
 Use this for toggling on and off.
-It will hold the maximum midi
+The on position will hold the maximum midi value set for PEDAL 2.

 | **Setting**        | **Value**                                         |
 |:------------------:|:-------------------------------------------------:|